San Francisco · Brokerage & Advisory

 San Francisco first, the west side especially.
 Marin and the East Bay for income property.
 If a situation sits outside my ground, I will say so and point you to someone good.

 Thirty minutes, free.
-Describe the property and the decision in front of you.
-I will tell you how I would approach it, and what I would want to see first.
+You describe the property and the decision in front of you.
+I tell you what I would model and what I would want to see.
+No pressure either way.